Skip to main content

 • Proper error handling is not implemented

-• Authorisation is not implemented.
-This example shows how to obtain the claims necessary to authorise visiting users
+• Authorization is not implemented.
+This example shows how to obtain the claims necessary to authorize visiting users

-• You will need to configure your `application.properties` with the details for an application that you will create with the SP Dashboard - https://sp.openathens.net
+• You will need to configure your application.properties with the details for an application that you will create with the Service Provider dashboard - https://sp.openathens.net

-This example uses Spring Boot and their Initializr website.
-You do not need to use Spring Boot, you can use any language, framework, or OIDC client of your choice.
+This example uses Spring Boot and its Initializr website.
+You do not need to use Spring Boot; you can use any language, framework, or OIDC client of your choice.

 Similarly this has been tested with Java 17 & 21 and Spring Boot 3.4.2.
 For other frameworks, versions and libraries, please refer to the documentation of your framework of choice.